Cloanto Home Products & Services Purchase Support Search: Go

 As with all server applications, it is recommended to use NTFS permissions to restrict write access to the software installation directory (e.g. "C:\Program Files\Cloanto\Currency Server").
 Only administrators and the local system account should be able to write to this directory.
 If an intruder were to get write access to this directory (which would mean that the system has already been compromised), then malicious code could be launched with the privileges granted to the Currency Server services.

 By default, Currency Server collects currency data from servers located on the internet.
-The location of the server(s) and additional details about the the collection procedure (e.g. manual or automatic) are configured via the Currency Server Manager user interface.
+The location of the server(s) and additional details about the collection procedure (e.g. manual or automatic) are configured via the Currency Server Manager user interface.

 Clients may request data from Currency Server via COM (DCOM-compatible) and Web service (.NET/SOAP) interfaces.
 The methods and properties through which data is made available to COM and Web service clients provide read-only access to exchange rate information, conversion and localization functionality.
 All objects exposed in this way are read-only.